liriliri/eustia/dev/Design Principle.md

 # Design Principle

-1. Provide only the most regular functions and modules.
+1. Provide only the most regular modules.